Koenvh1/raceroom-commander/README.md

 Go to https://gitlab.com/Koenvh/raceroom-commander/-/releases, download the latest `rrcommander.zip`, extract the files to a folder of your choosing, set the settings in `rrcommander.json` to match whatever you want to do with Raceroom Commander, start the Raceroom Dedicated Server and run `rrcommander.exe`.
+The servers are in the same order as they are in the dedicated server control panel.
 Please note that the Raceroom Dedicated Server must be running when starting `rrcommander.exe`, and settings will only be applied after restarting `rrcommander.exe`.